How to Build a Zip Code Polygon Database

 Postal assignment after unifying polygons

-The following two maps show the results of the different ways to produce postal boundaries.
+The following two maps display the results of the different ways to produce postal boundaries.
 The first shows the outcome you got earlier when you obtained postal boundaries by using only the address data to generate Voronoi polygons:

 Postal codes assigned using Voronoi point distribution